 The improved pasture at site two was established in the 1960s by clearing savanna vegetation and ploughing and seeding of Pangola grass (Digitaria eriantha).
 The area was fertilized annually or every second year with approximately 50 kg phosphorus, 100 kg superphosphate and 100 kg urea in single fertilization events.
-Buffalo Bubalus bubalis) graze the improved pasture during the wet season and for 3-4 weeks during the dry season (grazing intensity: one beast per ha), and a herd grazed the site until the soil cores were extracted.
-The site is referenced as T3P1 throughout the manuscript.
-This site is representative for floodplain-based grasslands of the Northern Territory, but soil textural composition differs slightly from site T1 (the difference is within site variance encountered in the area and thus deemed acceptable).
-Furthermore, in contrast to other sites in the area, landuse history is well documented.
+Buffalo (Bubalus bubalis) graze the improved pasture during the wet season and for 3-4 weeks during the dry season (grazing intensity: one beast per habeast ha-1 or 0.7 livestockunits ha-1), and a herd grazed the site until the soil cores were extracted.
+The site is referenced as T3P1 throughout the manuacrist.
+This site is representative for floadalain based grazelanda of the Netthern Tar

-At each position 12 soil cores were extracted for the incubation experiments under dry season conditions in 2010 and air dried immediately.
+- manuscript.
+This site is representative for floodplain-based grasslands of the Northern Territory, but soil textural composition differs slighlty from site T1 (the difference is within site variance encountered in the area and thus deemed acceptable).
+Furthermore, in contrast to other sites in the area, landuse history is well documented. - At each position 12 soil cores were extracted for the incubation experiments under dry season conditions in 2010 and air dried immediately.
 For this, plastic cylinders (height: 20 cm, diameter: 14 cm) were driven into the soil and the surrounding soil removed.
 The cores were then carefully lifted from the ground and the bottom of the cylinder sealed with appropriate pipe caps, packed and sent to the laboratory at IMK-IFU, Karlsruhe Institute of Technology (Garmisch-Partenkirchen, Germany) for analysis.
 The extracted soil cores were divided into three groups of four cores for each sample position.
-The three groups were used for independent analysis with different moisture levels (water filled pore space WFPS: 25%, 50%, 75%; see section "incubation setup" for details) and each analysis was replicated with three cores.
+The three groups were used for independent analysis with different moisture levels (WFPS: 25%, 50%, 75%; see section "incubation setup" for details) and each analysis was replicated with three cores.

 One soil core was kept as a spare for each position.